The Ultimate Shower Screen Buying Guide

 Types of Shower Screens

 There are many types of shower screens to choose from, so you shouldn’t have any trouble finding one to fit your allocated shower space or bathroom design.
-Common types of shower screens include fully-framed shower screens, frameless shower screens, and semi-frameless shower screens, each with various styles and configuration options such as corner entry showers, quadrant entry, sliding doors, bi-fold doors, and pivot doors, which I will touch on later in this article.
+Common types of shower screens include fully framed shower screens, frameless shower screens, and semi-frameless shower screens, each with various styles and configuration options such as corner entry showers, quadrant entry, sliding doors, bi-fold doors, and pivot doors, which I will touch on later in this article.

 You also have shower panels and bath screens, again, with various styles and configuration options.